Shonkware/DroidModLoader/README.md

 ## Disclaimer

 DroidModLoader is an independent project.
-Users are responsible for complying with the permissions, licenses, and distribution terms associated with any third-party mods they install or manage.
+Users are responsible for complying with the permissions, licenses, and distribution terms associated with any third party mods they install or manage.

-This project does not claim ownership over third-party mods, game assets, or external community tools.
+This project does not claim ownership over third party mods, game assets, or external community tools.

 ---